mbari-org/Sharktopoda/Requirements/UI.md

 When a user clicks on the video (not the video controls) it begins a localization action.
 All localization actions initiate by the video player should immediately pause video playback.
 Localization actions [initiated by the remote app](UDP_Remote_Protocol.md#incoming-commands) should NOT pause video playback.

-### Selecting a localization
+### Selecting localizations

-If the user clicks on the border of an existing localization, that single localization should be [selected](UDP_Remote_Protocol.md#select-localizations) and become editable, allowing a user to resize or move the localization.
+If the user clicks anywhere within the bounding box of an existing localization, that single localization should be [selected](UDP_Remote_Protocol.md#select-localizations) and become editable, allowing a user to resize or move the localization.

-Additional localizations can be selected by holding down the command key and clicking on the localizations.
-If more than one localization is selected, they are not editable.

-Multiple localizations can be selected by holding down the command key followed by a single-click + drag.
-This action will draw a selection rectangle.
-Any localization that intersects with the selection rectangle when the mouse button is released is selected.
+If the user click is within the bounding box of several overlapping localizations, the selected localization is the one with the closest edge to the click point.

+Only a single localization selected using this mouse click action is editable at any time.

+Multiple localizations may be selected in either of two ways.
+A Cmd-Click within the bounding box of an existing localization adds that localization to any previously selected localizations.
+Alternatively, a user Cmd-Click-Drag will display a temporary bounding box that, upon release of the Cmd-Click-Drag, will select all localizations that intersect the temporary bounding box.
+The start of the Cmd-Click-Drag action clears any currently selected localizations.

 Whenever a selection action completes a [select](UDP_Remote_Protocol.md#select-localizations) command is sent to the remote applications.

 ### Editing a localization

- The following events set the new coordianates of the localization and send an [update](UDP_Remote_Protocol.md#localizationss-modified) of the localization to the remote app:

-- The user hits enter or other definable key if enter can't be used.
-If we can't use enter, allow the key to be set in preferences.
-The key setting should be in another preferences pane (e.g. Keys, this is in addition to the Annotations and Network panes.)
-- The video leaves the paused state.
-- The user clicks on another localization.
-- The user single clicks on the video anywhere other than the border/control points of the editable localization.
+The region of a localization is editable via a click in the center of a localization's bounding box, followed by a drag action.
+Upon release of the Click-Drag action, an [update](UDP_Remote_Protocol.md#update_localizations) localization message is sent to the remote control app.
+If the bounding box of the final position for the localization extends beyond video boundary, the region is clipped to the video boundary and the size is appropriately adjusted.

+The size of a localization is editable via a click within the bounding box near a edge, followed by a drag action.
+There are eight separate click zones, four edges: top, right, bottom, left and four corners: top-right, bottom-right, bottom-left, top-left.
+Edge zones allow resizing either the width or height perpendicular to the edge.
+Corner zones resize both the width and height of the region.
+As with repositioning, an [update](UDP_Remote_Protocol.md#update_localizations) localization message is sent to the remote control app upon release of the Click-Drag action.

+The concept field of a localization is not editable via Sharktopoda.

 ### Creating a localization

-If the user single-clicks and drags on the video surface, begin drawing a rectangle.
-When the drag is released, [create a new localization using the caption defined in preferences and send it to the remote app](UDP_Remote_Protocol.md#add-localizations).
-It should then immediately select the localization and send a [select](UDP_Remote_Protocol.md#select-localizations) message to the remote app.
+If the user performs a Click-Drags action within the video boundary, with the intial click outside of any existing localization, Sharktopoda begins the drawing of a bounding box for a new localization.
+When the drag is released, an [add](UDP_Remote_Protocol.md#add_localizations) message is sent to the remote control app.
+The concept and color fields of the new localization are set using the current preferences settings.

-The caption of a localization does not need to be editable in the video player.
-Typically, it will be changed by a remote app.
+Newly created localizations are immediately editable (selected), hence a [select](UDP_Remote_Protocol.md#select_localizations) message is sent to the remote control app.

 ### Deleting a localization

-Pressing the delete or backspace key will delete the selected localizations.
-A [delete](UDP_Remote_Protocol.md#localizatons-deleted) command will be immediately be sent to the remote app.
+Localizations may be removed by first selecting one or more localizations, followed by a Cntl-Delete keystroke action.
+A [delete](UDP_Remote_Protocol.md#elete_localizatons) message will be immediately be sent to the remote control app.

+Note the Cntl-Delete keystroke is used for two reasons.
+Since deleting localizations is destructive, a definitive two key action is desired.
+Furthermore, even though other Sharktopoda two key actions tend to use a Cmd-key combination, Cntl-Delete further ensures user intent of the destructive delete by changing the modifier (Cntl vs Cmd) key.